openoakland/openoakland.org/src/donate.md

 ## Your donation provides critical resources
 As an all-volunteer brigade, we operate as lean as we can.
-Your contributions help us create a more efficient, inclsuive volunteer program.
+Your contributions help us create a more efficient, inclusive volunteer program.
 Among other things, your generosity helps provide:
 - Web hosting and platform support for openoakland.org and other [project sites]({{ site.baseurl }}/projects/).
 - Supplies for meetings, workshops, and design sessions.
 - Speaker honorariums to encourage diverse voices.